khakestani/use-reducer-persisted/README.md

 # use-reducer-persisted

-Easily Persist your state created by useReducer into localStorage and sync it accross multi tab/window
+Easily Persist your state created by useReducer into ( localStorage | sessionStorage | cookie ) and keep it sync in different tabs/windows

 ## Features :boom::fire:
 <h3>1- Three different storage</h3> Store your state in 3 different storage such as